kig/quickgres/README.md

  * No type parsing (This is more like a feature.)
  * Queries where the statement is larger than 1MB will silently fail (How about bounds checking for scratchpads?)

 What's it good for?
 It's relatively small so you can read it.
 It doesn't have deps, so you don't need to worry about npm dephell.
+Mostly use it for bed-time reading.

 Performance-wise it's around similar speed as `psql -Az0` for selecting a million rows to objects.
 For streaming raw results to `/dev/null`, it's about 50% faster (similar to `psql -c "COPY table TO STDOUT (FORMAT text)"`).
 The fastest way to dump a table is still `psql -c "COPY table to STDOUT (FORMAT binary)"` though.

 There is no test suite, write one.